Cotton & Textiles

 In the textiles sector, finding truly scalable solutions to social and environmental challenges can help improve the wages and working conditions of millions of people and help mitigate the negative impact on the environment.
 It can also ensure that long-standing issues are not simply exported to the new wave of emerging production countries.
 Moreover, sustainable practices can also be attractive from a business perspective, as resource efficiency, cost savings and a happy and well respected workforce often go hand in hand.
 We believe that mainstreaming sustainability into key product design, development and purchasing practices is a critical step forward in promoting sustainable practices in the global apparel and cotton sector.

 We train farmers on good agricultural and industry practices and water stewardship, with the aim to improve their production while decreasing the impact on the environment.
 We work with wet processing facilities on better water, energy and chemical management.
+We also train farmers in producing organic cotton and production conform regenerative agriculture standards.

 We promote decent work practices, fair wages, social dialogue and the recognition of the key role played by women in cotton production in the context of smallholder family farming, and in tiers 1 and 2 of the production of garments.